10 Tips for Positive Behavior in Children and Teens

 In a meta-analysis of 30 studies that looked at short-term and long-term studies supporting the clinical benefits of physical activity for individuals with Attention Deficit Hyperactivity Disorder, Ng et. al (2017) found, “Physical activity, in particular moderate-to-intense aerobic exercise, is a beneficial and well-tolerated intervention for children and adolescents with ADHD.”

 Kids with ADHD benefited so much from moderate-to-intense aerobic exercise that the cognitive, behavioral, and physical symptoms of ADHD were alleviated in most instances.
-The kids with the greatest symptom relief participated in mixed exercise programs, likely providing an extra stimulation benefit.
+The kids with the greatest symptom relief participated in mixed exercise programs at school, likely providing an extra stimulation benefit.

 Spend quality time with your kids doing outdoor activities you both love.
 Doing so fosters a strong bond between you and your child and provides opportunities for them.
-It also makes children learn valuable skills and develop a deeper appreciation for nature.
+It also makes children learn valuable new skills, and develop a deeper appreciation for nature.
 You can go hiking, biking, or playing at the park.
-This one-on-one time creates lasting memories and strengthens your connection with your child while promoting positive behaviors.
+This one-on-one time with your kids is a critical part of your relationship and also creates lasting memories and strengthens your connection with your child while promoting positive behavior and self-regulation.

 2. Physical Activities Help Sensory Needs